New evacuations ordered in Greece as high winds and heat fuel wildfires | Science-Environment

 Ian Murison, a businessman from London on vacation in southern Rhodes with his wife and 12-year-old son, described his family's ordeal as they tried to escape the fires on Saturday.

-“We saw flames coming over the hills.
-Our hotel had capacity for 1,200 (people), but there was just one coach waiting,” he said.
-“We all just took our cases and started walking.
-It was about 3 kilometres before we got out from underneath the ash cloud.”
+"We saw flames coming over the hills.
+Our hotel had capacity for 1,200 (people), but there was just one coach waiting," he said.
+"We all just took our cases and started walking.
+It was about 3 kilometers (nearly 2 miles) before we got out from underneath the ash cloud."
 The family reached a nearby beach, where they waited — in the dark due to a power blackout — with thousands of others to be evacuated by bus or boat.

 "You could see an orange glow in the sky and it got more and more, big balls of fire going into the sky,'' Murison said, describing chaotic scenes as evacuees crowded to board small boats arriving to take them away.